-16.8 The adhesive is mixed in a suitable container using potable water and a high-power drill and paddle to create a paste-like mortar, ensuring there are no lumps in the mixed material, in accordance with the Certificate holder's instructions (see section 1.2).
+16.7 Where specified, the adhesive is mixed in a suitable container using potable water and a high-power drill and paddle to create a paste-like mortar, ensuring there are no lumps in the mixed material in accordance with the Certificate holder's instructions (see section 1.2).
 The material must rest for 5 minutes before being mixed again to the required consistency.
-The adhesive is applied over the face of the insulation slab using a notched trowel; at least 40% of the slab should be covered (see Figure 3).
+The adhesive is optional for certain systems which are fixed through the insulation only (see section 1.2) and mandatory when the system is mechanically fixed through the reinforced basecoat (see section 1.3).